 All contents © Isis Bartlett and Isis Academy of Performing Arts.

-2016 marks the thirty eighth anniversary of the album’ Dream Dancer’, said to be the first album of belly dance music composed and performed entirely by North American musicians.
+2023 marks the forty fifth anniversary of the album’ Dream Dancer’, said to be the first album of belly dance music composed and performed entirely by North American musicians.
 It was on the forefront of the genres that came to be known as ‘New Age’ and ‘World Beat’ music.
 Regardless of where it might stand on the constantly shifting landscape of musical styles and classifications, there is no doubt that the music of ‘Dream Dancer’ has touched the lives of listeners and dancers around the world.
-In this story Doug Adamz, producer, violinist, and principal composer for ‘Dream Dancer’, reflects on its creation and history.
+In his story Doug Adamz, producer, violinist, founder of Light Rain and principal composer for ‘Dream Dancer’, reflects on its creation and grand history.